kolower/kolower/README.md

-### Hi ther!
+### Hi there!
 I'm Weronika, welcome to my GitHub. 👋

 <hr />
 <a href="https://www.linkedin.com/in/weronika-ko%C5%82odziej-449b8024a/">